 In our household, marzipan always goes down a treat.
 I might have to make some of the Gluten Free Marzipan Chocolates from Kate at Gluten Free Alchemist.
 Her Gluten Free Christmas Spiced Star Biscuits also look so pretty and would make a great homemade gift.

 Or why not deliver some homemade festive tipple as gifts?
 This Gluten & Dairy Free Chocolate Orange Baileys recipe from Rebecca at Glutarama is guaranteed to be a hit.
-Or my Gluten Free Bread Pudding with Amaretto is another festive treat everyone will enjoy!
+Meanwhile a box of my Gluten Free Prosecco Cupcakes or my Gluten Free Baileys Cupcakes will always go down a treat with booze fiends!

 Any more suggestions?